Philippines says China wanted non-legally binding South China Sea code

 MANILA: China pushed for a maritime code of conduct with Southeast Asian countries that would not be legally binding, the Philippine foreign minister said on Tuesday.

-Alan Peter Cayetano said some countries wanted the South China Sea code to be legally binding, and China preferred only "binding".
+Alan Peter Cayetano said some countries wanted the South China Sea code to be legally binding, and China preferred the less forceful "binding".
 He said all parties realised it was better to drop all mention of it from the framework and move forward.

 Cayetano cited the framework as an example of how parties that were historically at odds were co-operating, but his comments indicate that China had initially set out to create a code that had no legal binds.